Computing Possible and Certain Answers over Order-Incomplete Data: General Complexity Results

 \begin{proof} To show that \poss is in NP, evaluate the query without accumulation in PTIME using Proposition~\ref{prp:repsys}, yielding a po-relation~$\OR$.
-Now, guess a total order of $\OR$, checking in PTIME that it is compatible with the comparability relations of $\OR$.
-If there is no accumulation function, check that it achieves the candidate result.
+Now, guess a total order of~$\OR$, checking in PTIME that it is compatible with the comparability relations of~$\OR$.
+If there is no accumulation function, then check that it achieves the candidate result.
 Otherwise, evaluate the accumulation (in PTIME as the accumulation operator is PTIME-evaluable), and check that the correct result is obtained.
-This shows that \poss is in NP for \PosRA and \PosRAacc queries, so we focus on NP-hardness in what follows.
+This shows that \poss is in NP for \PosRA and \PosRAacc queries.
+The NP-hardness will follow from stronger results that will be shown later: Theorem~\ref{thm:posscompextend1} for \PosRA and Theorem~\ref{thm:possfrihypoposs} for \PosRAagg. \end{proof}

-The easiest way to show NP-hardness is to use existing work~\cite{warmuth1984complexity} about the complexity of the so-called \emph{shuffle problem}: given a string $w$ and a tuple of strings $s_1, \ldots, s_n$ on the fixed alphabet $A=\{a, b\}$, decide whether there is an interleaving of $s_1, \ldots, s_n$ which is equal to~$w$.
+A different route to prove the NP-hardness of \poss is to use existing work~\cite{warmuth1984complexity} about the complexity of the so-called \emph{shuffle problem}: given a string $w$ and a tuple of strings $s_1, \ldots, s_n$ on the fixed alphabet $A=\{a, b\}$, decide whether there is an interleaving of $s_1, \ldots, s_n$ which is equal to~$w$.
 It is easy to see that there is a reduction from the shuffle problem to the \poss problem, by representing each string $s_i$ as a totally ordered relation $L_i$ of tuples labeled~$a$ and~$b$ that code the string, letting $\OR$ be the po-relation defined as the union of the $L_i$, and checking if the totally ordered relation that codes~$w$ is a possible world of the identity \PosRA query on the po-relation~$\OR$.
-Hence, as the shuffle problem is NP-hard~\cite{warmuth1984complexity}, we deduce that \poss is NP-hard for \PosRA queries and for \PosRAacc queries (by Lemma~\ref{lem:addacc}).
+Hence, as the shuffle problem is NP-hard~\cite{warmuth1984complexity}, we deduce that \poss is NP-hard.
+However, this approach will not suffice to derive the stronger NP-hardness results which we prove in the sequel.

-In what follows, however, we re-prove NP-hardness in a self-contained way.
-Our proof is rather similar to~\cite{warmuth1984complexity} (see specifically Lemma~3.2 of~\cite{warmuth1984complexity}), but we will be able to extend it to show stronger results in the sequel (e.g., Theorem~\ref{thm:posscompextend1}).
-The reduction is from the UNARY-3-PARTITION problem, which is NP-hard~\cite{garey-johnson}: given $3m$ integers $E = (n_1, \ldots, n_{3m})$ written in unary (not necessarily distinct) and a number~$B$, decide if the integers can be partitioned in $m$ triples such that the sum of each triple is~$B$.
-We reduce an instance $\mathcal{I} = (E, B)$ of UNARY-3-PARTITION to a \poss instance in PTIME.
-We use the trivial identity query $Q \defeq R$, where $R$ is a relation name of arity~$1$.
-We will use an input po-database $D$ that maps the relation name $R$ to a po-relation $\OR$, and we now describe how to construct the input relation $\OR = (\ID, T, <)$ in PTIME from the UNARY-3-PARTITION instance.